shermanflan/aws-methods/apps/spark_ingest/README.md

 - The service account credentials used by the driver pods must be allowed to create pods, services and configmaps.

+# General Spark Configuration

+## Logging
+To override the default log configuration.

+1. Build the container with a `conf` directory in the `$SPARK_HOME` directory.
+2. Copy the log4j.properties.template provided with the Spark distribution into this directory and override as needed.

+See [local_config](./local_config/log4j.properties) for a reference example.

 # Azure Idiosyncrasies

 ## Blob Storage